 However, since we wanted to take some pictures on the way, we took our cameras – my mirror-less Fuji and GoPro Hero, together with our phones.
 We usually had them with us to capture what was around us – all that uniqueness of Madagascar island.

-After very nice seafood dinner on the beach (for around 15000 per person = £3.6), we headed over to the bar for few drinks with our new Malagasy friends and two American guys who we met in the morning in the taxi-brousse.
+After a very nice seafood dinner on the beach (for around 15000 per person = £3.6), we headed over to the bar for few drinks with our new Malagasy friends and two American guys who we met in the morning in the taxi-brousse.
 The next day we were supposed to go together for a boat trip to one of the remote islands and camp there for the night.
-Americans left to different place to have some food and we stayed in the local club laughing and dancing with locals.
+Americans left to a different place to have some food and we stayed in the local club laughing and dancing with locals.
 Party was great, people were moving on the dance floor like crazy – everyone from youngsters to older ladies was having fun!
 We took some pictures and videos, but then we decided to head back to the hostel, as we were supposed to wake up quite early tomorrow morning.

 One of the Malagasy guys, who we were supposed to go for a trip the next day with – Rasta, offered to walk us back to our place.
-We denied, as we felt quite comfortable by ourselves.
+We denied as we felt quite comfortable by ourselves.
 Before getting to the hostel, we went to the beach to take some pictures of the stars.
-At the time, I didn’t know that I shouldn’t expect to see those pictures ever again..
-It was pitch black night, so the stars we were very visible and bright.
+At the time, I didn’t know that I shouldn’t expect to see those pictures ever again.
+It was a pitch black night, so the stars we were very visible and bright.
 However, we couldn’t see anything around or behind us, so after few photo shots, we came back to the hostel’s garden, to our tent.

 Life-changing 5 minutes

-Next to the place, where we pitched our tent, maybe 5 meters away, was a small building with toilet, shower and outdoor sinks.
+Next to the place, where we pitched our tent, maybe 5 meters away, was a small building with a toilet, shower and the outdoor sinks.
 We put our bags to the tent, closed the entrance, and I headed to the shower.
 Paulina was still next to the tent, brushing her teeth outside of it, and then coming back to take some things from there.
-I took really short shower – water was cold and I was sleepy, so I jumped out of it very quickly.
+I took a really short shower – water was cold and I was sleepy, so I jumped out of it very quickly.
 It maybe took me 5 minutes.
 I came back to the tent when Paulina took my place.

 The entrance was closed, so I opened it and crawled inside.
 The night was really dark and it took me some time before I found the torch and turned it on.
 Suddenly I felt that something is not right.
 My heart was beating faster and faster, pumping too much blood to my brain.
 I saw the black night sky through the back side of the tent.
-Material was freely blowing on the wind.
-There was huge hole in the rear wall!
+The material was freely blowing in the wind.
+There was a huge hole in the rear wall!
 I didn’t understand what was going on.
 And then it hit me. „Paulina!!!!”
 I screamed!
 The hole ripped in the back of the tent looked like someone cut it with the knife.
 I saw that our bags are missing.
 I jumped out of the tent screaming “We got robbed!”

 Our bags with phones, cameras, money and other things that we had with us in town were gone!

 We couldn’t stay in the tent anymore, so we were given the bungalow by the German woman.
 We knew that we needed to wait until the morning before we could do anything.
 After checking 5 times that the bungalow doors are properly locked, quite nervous and anxious we tried to go to sleep.
-It wasn’t very easy, since my head was producing thousands of scenarios of what could have happened and trying to find the way out of that situation.
+It wasn’t very easy since my head was producing thousands of scenarios of what could have happened and trying to find the way out of that situation.